aswinshenoy/hacktoberfest-blog/content/posts/2019-10-10--hacktoberfest-manikishan/index.md

 ---
 title: My Experience on Hacktoberfest
 cover: hackpack.jpg
-author: Manikishan
+author: susilkessav
 category: "Hacktoberfest"
 ---

-I am Manikishan a third year undergraduate and a member of amfoss.
+I am susilkessav a third year undergraduate .it was cool and awesome